 - Shoes (obviously) – CrossFit has made it the norm to have multiple kinds of shoes for your workouts.
 By no means is this required but Reebok Nanos or Nike Metcons are preferred.
-I have worn both and each has their perks most people are either Reebok or Nike when it comes to the style and feel.
+I have worn both after finding their reviews on the Shoe Hero website and each has their perks most people are either Reebok or Nike when it comes to the style and feel.
 These shoes are designed for CrossFit training because they feature a firm sole to lift in but also be light enough and confortable to do running, jumping, or climbing in.
 Weightlifting shoes – These have the heel lift on the back and help provide more support and stability in the feet when performing fast technical Olympic lifts.
 These are not necessary if you are a beginner but do help experience lifters hit those big lifts.

 - Hand Guards – this could be as simple as keeping a roll of tape in your bag to put on your hands if there are lots of pull-ups or T2B in the WOD or your can purchase the gymnastic hand guards from Rogue or Natural Grips!
 If you have the tendency to tear a lot when doing a lot of bar work.
 It’s mostly because of grip strength and not having calluses built up.
 Ripping your hands is kind of a right of passage in crossfit!
 You are officially hardcore once you have done that haha!
 But realistically we don’t want anyone to rip because it can prevent you from getting on the bar for a while and also nobody want to shake or hold a ripped up blistered hands!